gnaur/simbot/README.md

 ## Feedback

-Please feel free to open discussions in teh discussions tab.
+Please feel free to open discussions in the discussions tab.

 Contributions via pull request are welcome.